Better Golf Over 50 With Fitness

 Get Your Starting Point Right

-One of the biggest issues I see with senior golfers when they start exercising is they go at it way to hard and fast.
+One of the biggest issues I see with golfers over 50 when they start exercising is they go at it way to hard and fast.
 Even when they hire a trainer, they do too much too soon and get sore.
 Then the golfer gets discouraged that his game is suffering and usually quits before he can get through that “initial” soreness, and on his way to a fitter game of golf.

 It is critical you accept your starting point (initial level of fitness), and “ease” into a program.
 If you haven’t done anything in years, then maybe the first week, you wake up and do 10 pushups and situps a couple of times.
 Then, after you’ve been successful, do a little more.

 The key…like any goal in life is to be consistent.
 That goes for weight loss, more income in your job, or increasing your driving distance.